lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 | _the quick brown fox jumped over the lazy dog_ | `3e4991b48bcb1bd9d3c4c14a1f24c415deaba466` |
 |------------------------------------------------+--------------------------------------------|

-The important things to know about cryptographic hashes are:
+A few important properties of cryptographic hashes are:

 1. It is extremely easy to calculate the hash of any text
 2. It is extremely difficult to find a text that has a given hash
 3. If you have a text and its hash, it is extremely difficult to find another text that has the same hash.

-Also, as the third and fourth examples show, even a slight change in text input usually leads to large changes in the output hash.
+Also, as the second and third examples show, even a slight change in text input usually leads to large changes in the output hash.

 So, while it's very easy to calculate the hash of the string "The quick brown